Renderer

 Cursor control

-Control the cursor position and style:
+Use these methods to control the cursor position and style:

 // Position and visibility